Lika (river)

 The Lika is a river in Croatia which gives its name to the Lika region.

 It is 77 km long and it has a basin with an area of 1014 km2.
 Its average discharge at the measurement station in Bilaj (covering 225 km2 of the basin) is 7.33 m3/s, and it can go completely dry.

 It is known as a sinking river because at the end of its course, it flows into a series of ponors or swallow-holes and disappears from the surface.
 The Lika River rises near the village of Kukljić at the foot of the Velebit Mountains, flows in a northwesterly direction past the town of Gospić, enters and leaves Lake Krušćica, and continues to the northwest until it sinks into the karst topography at ponors near Lipovo Polje.

+Etymology and names

+The name is mostly likely to derive from the Proto-Indo European root *u̯leiku̯- ‘to be(come) moist, to moisten’.